Messier Marathon La Palma 2018

 - Start the first part of the Messier marathon at a slightly lower altitude and return later, hoping that the main road will be open to the east side of the Roque.

 We choose the latter… Driving down for eight minutes, we come across a small lane of about 50 mtr. away from the road.
-There are a few high trees, but this means that we have some shelter while there is still sufficient view to the west and south.
+There are a few high trees, but this means that we will have some shelter while there is still sufficient horizon to the west and south.
 We decide to build up our gear, still in daylight, and see how far we get.

 At around 19:30 we see the sun set and soon after a striking Venus and Mercury emerge above the trees.